nrs-org/novelslop/content/vol_01/chap_16.typ

   "What about it?"
 Mikoto curiously replied.

-  "She was one of the students getting the scholarship on the entrance ceremony, which means she's one of the brightest students in her grade."
+  "She was one of the students getting the scholarship on the entrance ceremony, which means she's one of the brightest students in her grade.
+I heard it from Rika-chan."

   "No way!
 Is that real?"